 10) Lower the risk of prostate cancer

 The uncontrolled growth of cells causes prostate cancer, and it is one of the world's leading causes of death among men.
 About one out of every eight men will be diagnosed with prostate cancer during their lifetime.
 Luckily, prostate cancer is typically a slow-growing cancer, which makes it an ideal cancer to try diet interventions to slow it down even more.
-Enter matcha and green tea.
+Enter matcha green tea powder.